Wildlife Friendly Gardens

-Plant a native food source.
+Plant a native food source

 Aloe, yucca, and other trumpet-like flowers work great.
 For more detailed information and native varieties, please click on one of the links below.